HunterW654/lt-showcase-wimsatt/README.md

 ## Available Scripts

-To run the application, please run from the project file:
+To run the application, please clone the repository and run from the project file:

 ### `npm i`
 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\